Raviteja-Ainampudi/MarketoAdobe/README.md

     * Has a couple of default Unit Test cases present when no system arguments passed.

 # Question 2:
-  * Developed two solutions to implement this Phone number / Letter Nmemonics replacement in HTML files.
+  * Developed two solutions to implement this Phone number / Letter Nmemonics replacement in HTML files. :sweat_smile:
     #### Bash Style:
          * Single Pipeline of Linux Commands to solve the problem Statement.
          * Also provided a solution to retain original HTML data as backup files.